salaboy/from-monolith-to-k8s/README.md

 ## Prerequisites

 - Kubernetes Cluster
-  - Tested in GKE Cluster (4 nodes - n1-standard-2)
+  - Tested in GKE Cluster (3 nodes - n1-standard-2)
   - Do you want to test in a different cloud provider and add it to the list?
-Help is appreciated, please report issues if you found them while tyring to run the workshop in other Cloud Providers.
+Help is appreciated, please report issues if you found them while trying to run the workshop in other Cloud Providers.
 - `kubectl` configured.

 ## Tools